The Best Places to Camp in America's Most Popular National Parks

 1. Elkmont Campground, Great Smoky Mountains National Park

-Crossing North Carolina and Tennessee, the Great Smoky Mountains National Park is the most-visited national park in the United States, but once you visit, you’ll see why.
+Crossing North Carolina and Tennessee, the Great Smoky Mountains National Park is the most-visited national park in the United States, but once you visit, you'll see why.
 Waterfalls, forests, and beautiful mountain views make this a must-visit for any avid hiker.
 The park has 10 frontcountry campgrounds (as well as options for backcountry camping), and Elkmont is a popular tent and RV campground located near Gatlinburg, Tennessee.
 It has 200 drive-up sites and nine wheelchair-accessible options (you can make reservations online).
-This campground is currently open, although some other areas and facilities remain closed.

 2. Mather Campground, Grand Canyon National Park

 Grand Canyon National Park is truly one of the most incredible parks in the United States.
 With stunning vistas, a variety of hiking trails, and unforgettable rock formations, this is a park everyone should visit in their lifetime.
 Mather Campground is located on the South Rim in the Grand Canyon Village, which has lodges, a visitor center, and more, and it usually accepts reservations up to six months out.
-The campground is currently open for campers with existing reservations.

 3. Moraine Park Campground, Rocky Mountain National Park